MYAI-Official/MY-AI/README.md

 # MY-AI
-Thz Best Customer Support On Earth
+The Best Customer Support On Earth